timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## Limit Notification File Size

-Most RP implementations use conditional requests (e.g. If-Modified-Since) when fetching notification files, as this reduces the traffic for repositories that do not often update relative to the resynchronisation frequency of RPs.
+Most RP implementations use conditional requests (e.g., If-Modified-Since (Section 13.1.3 of [@!RFC9110])) when fetching notification files, as this reduces the traffic for repositories that do not often update relative to the resynchronisation frequency of RPs.
 On the other hand, for repositories that update frequently, the underlying snapshot and delta content accounts for most of the traffic.
-For example, for a large repository in January 2024, with a notification file with 144 deltas covering 14 hours, the requests for the notification file accounted for 251GB of traffic out of a total of 55.5TB (i.e. less than 0.5% of the total traffic during that period).
+For example, for a large repository in January 2024, with a notification file with 144 deltas covering 14 hours, the requests for the notification file accounted for 251GB of traffic out of a total of 55.5TB (i.e., less than 0.5% of the total traffic during that period).

-However, for some servers, this ratio may be different. [@!RFC8182] stipulates that the sum of the size of deltas MUST not exceed the snapshot size, in order to avoid RPs downloading more data than necessary.
+However, this ratio may be different for some servers. [@!RFC8182] stipulates that the sum of the size of deltas must not exceed the snapshot size, in order to avoid RPs downloading more data than necessary.
 However, this does not account for the size of the notification file that all RPs download.
 Keeping many deltas present may allow RPs to recover more efficiently if they are significantly out of sync.
 Still, including all such deltas can also increase the total data transfer, because it increases the size of the notification file.

-In order to mitigate potential problems here, the notification file size SHOULD be reduced by removing delta file entries from the notification file that already have been available for an extended period of time.
+In order to mitigate potential problems, the notification file size SHOULD be reduced by removing delta file entries from the notification file that already have been available for an extended period of time.
 Because some RP instances will only synchronize every 1-2 hours (observed in 2024), the RRDP server SHOULD include